Harttonz/landTick_FrontEnd/README.md

 ## LANDTICK
-Landtick is a website that provides train tickets
+Landtick is a website that provides train tickets online

 ### `npm start`